 Some surnames that have come up in searches among matches include Meekins, Ryder, Giles and Revere.
 The Meekins match at 19cM on 2 segments is quite significant but the tested person is Meekins by marriage so the link must be elsewhere.
 The match is with my children and nieces.

-A Meekhams DNA match has come to light, to Adam Watson, who knows he is descended from Richard Meekhams, father of Fanny Meekhams who married William Titchener, my g-g-g-grandfather.
+A Meekhams DNA match that came to light, to Adam Watson, who knows he is descended from Richard Meekhams, father of Fanny Meekhams who married William Titchener, my g-g-g-grandfather.
 This link has now been established with records and has led to exploration of a number of other descendants of Richard, compounded by the large number of variants to the name over time.
-A second match to Clive Meekham is also established and documented.
-Recently (Nov 2020) Ancestry suggested a number of ThruLine matches to other descendants of Richard Meekhams related to Adam Watson and he provided some screen shots of these which then disappeared.
-Currently I am working through the suggested lines with some success but the name variation is an issue.
+A second match to Clive Meekham is also established and documented, since doing this work this record has been withdrawn from Ancestry!
+In November 2020 Ancestry suggested a number of ThruLine matches to other descendants of Richard Meekhams related to Adam Watson and he provided some screen shots of these which then disappeared.
+The suggested lines have been analysed with some success and a number of descendants, at least 9, of the siblings of Fanny Meekhams have been confirmed in spite of the the name variation.
 Names known to be used include Meekham, Meekcoms, Meekcomes, Meacomes.

 The other surnames in this group have not yet appeared in DNA matches.
 The Titcheners would be of particular interest having originated well away from the other families.